ruff1ezzz/cse15l-lab-reports/lab-report-1-week-2.md

 ![SCP](images/SCPLab1.png)

-## 4) SSH Keys
+## 5) SSH Keys

-Finally, I learned how to create a ssh keygen to log into my ieng6 server account faster and more efficiently without typing my long password.
+Towards the end, I learned how to create a ssh keygen to log into my ieng6 server account faster and more efficiently without typing my long password.
 * Firstly, I input `$ ssh-keygen` into my computer cliet, then I had to put in the file path of where I want to save the key in and press enter twice to leave it as no passphrase.
 * Then after the system generated and saved the key, I log into my ieng6 account by running `$ ssh cs15lsp22ajc@ieng6.ucsd.edu` command and entering my password to input `$ mkdir .ssh` in the ieng6 computer client.
 * Then I logged out and inputted `$ scp /Users/aungbong/.ssh/id_rsa.pub cs15lsp22ajc@ieng6.ucsd.edu:~/.ssh/authorized_keys`, which connects to the keygen and then when I log back into my ieng6 server account, I no longer need to enter my password.